 The Eglinton Valley is famous not only for its stunning golden tussock-covered valleys but because it was the location of the Misty Mountains in the Fellowship of the Ring.
 If you want to stretch your legs I recommend the East Eglinton Track but do be warned, it’s a challenging track.
 A high level of fitness is advised as well as experience with river crossings.
 The track takes 2 hours to the fork of the Eglinton River.

 Just under 56 kilometers (37.8 miles) from Te Anau is the very popular Mirror Lakes walking track.
-A quick 400-meter walk on flat ground takes you into the aptly named Mirror Lakes – named so because of its reflective surface.
+A quick 400-meter (1,312 feet) walk on flat ground will take you into the aptly named Mirror Lakes – named so because of its reflective surface.
 On a calm day see the Earl Mountains reflect on the surface of the lake.

 Lake Gunn Nature Walk